Futuristic control panel for Redux history transitions with observing cat

-Time Travel with Redux History Transitions: Seamless Navigation in React Apps
+Time-Traveling with redux-history-transitions: Seamless Route Changes in React Apps

 The Gray Cat